 He was aware of everyone constantly trying to force them back together, but both James and Norah were working against the conspiracies of their friends.

 All in all, he had given twelve of the prophecies that resided in that hall.
 The sheer number of his prophecies surprised the other Unspeakables he worked with.
-He was closing in on being the Seer to give the most prophecies in their lifetime.
-The record was from a man in the late 1800s who gave seventeen during his lifetime, and at twenty and being a Seer for only three years, James was just five short.
+He was closing in on being the seer to give the most prophecies in their lifetime.
+The record was from a man in the late 1800s who gave seventeen during his lifetime, and at the age of twenty and being a seer for only three years, James was just five short.
 He had no doubt in his mind that he would one day exceed that number; it was just a sheer matter of time.
-It seemed natural to him now, though.
-He had grown accustomed to it, and while he knew the was on his own with the potential of his abilities as a Seer, he was beginning to have someone to bond with.

 That person being Clancy O'Dell.